vprus/jira-now/README.md

-# CodeBench Jira dashboard
+# Lightweight dashboard for Jira

-If you don't know what this is, don't look.

-This is in development, forced pushes are likely, don't fork.
+This is in development, and is not yet ready for general use.

-If you have any question, ask Vladimir Prus.

-## Deployment notes

-Needs node.js v0.8.23.
-Use usual "npm install" + "npm start" dance.